 - Go big with boulders.
 They add a modern look to your landscaping, and once in place they are low maintenance.

-- Install a breeze block wall, Palm Springs style.
-Choose your favorite style of concrete blocks to create a swanky accent wall.
+- Install an accent wall, Palm Springs style.
+Choose your favorite motif to create a swanky breeze block wall.

 - Build a retaining wall that doubles as art.
 They can add function as well as beauty.
 Try these modern retaining wall blocks.